magicmark/programming-protips-wiki/src/protips/give-reason-for-suppression.md

 Suppression statements are powerful and can mask buggy code that would otherwise be caught - it's usually good to communicate why it's being used, so readers of the code can understand the tradeoff and the need for employing it.

+## Notes for code reviewers

+Code reviewers may link this as a way of employing the socratic method to help folks arrive at the conclusion that maybe the typechecker/linter was telling the truth, and the "fix" is to rewrite the code to not violate the rule in the first place.